Our Mission Statement: Founded by our community, we help people live

 In Savannah, Georgia, the cutting-edge idea of hospice care may have originated with Dr. David E. Tanner, Memorial Medical Center’s chief radiologist.
 In a 1978 interview with the Savannah Morning News, Dr. Tanner recalls, “I tried to get some steam up when I saw so many dying patients who had no place to go.
 It had always bothered me…I mentioned it to several people and then, I guess I had my finger in so many things, I just lost my enthusiasm”.
 His enthusiasm was, however, picked up by literally hundreds of community members and health care professionals.

-- Today, our main offices at 1674 Chatham Parkway house our homecare and administrative staff.
+- Today, our main offices at 1352 Eisenhower Drive house our homecare and administrative staff.

-- A homelike 28-bed inpatient Hospice House, located at 1352 Eisenhower Drive, is available to any Hospice Savannah patient for medical issues that cannot be handled at home and also provides respite for weary caregivers, or residential stays for a room-and-board fee.
+- Our homelike Hospice Inpatient Unit, also located at 1352 Eisenhower Drive, is available to any Hospice Savannah patient for medical issues that cannot be handled at home and also provides respite for weary caregivers.

-- The Demere Center for Living at 6000 Business Center Drive (off Chatham Parkway) is home to our Hospice Savannah Foundation and our community-supported programming : Full Circle, a Center for Education & Grief Support; The Steward Center for Palliative Care and the Edel caregiver Institute which opened in late 2015.
+- The Demere Center for Living at 6000 Business Center Drive (off Chatham Parkway) is home to our Hospice Savannah Foundation and our community-supported programming: Full Circle, a Center for Education & Grief Support; The Steward Center for Palliative Care and the Edel Caregiver Institute.

-- Together, more than 175 volunteers and more than 200 full and part time staff are committed to fulfilling our mission “to provide the best services and resources for the community on dying, death, grief and loss.”
+- Together, more than 150 volunteers and more than 125 full and part time staff are committed to fulfilling our mission.

-- We are a member agency of the United Way of the Coastal Empire, National Hospice and Palliative Care Organization, and the Georgia Hospice and Palliative Care Organization.
-We are particularly proud to be the only hospice in the Coastal Empire to be accredited by the Joint Commission, one of the most prestigious quality reviews in American healthcare.
+- We are a member agency of the United Way of the Coastal Empire, the National Partnership for Hospice Innovation and the Georgia Hospice and Palliative Care Organization.
+We are especially proud to be the only hospice in the Coastal Empire to be accredited by the Joint Commission, one of the most prestigious quality reviews in American healthcare.